 - 2 cups sliced or quartered mushrooms

-- 1 large zucchini courgette or 2 medium zucchinis, cut in half horizontally and sliced in half moons zucchini is also known as courgette
+- 1 large zucchini or 2 medium zucchinis, cut in half horizontally and sliced in half moons zucchini is also known as courgette

 - 1 bunch of asparagus, woody ends removed and sliced in pieces or use 1 cup of sugar snap peas, or 1 cup of frozen peas

 - salt and freshly ground pepper to taste